pymc-devs/pymc/docs/source/developer_guide.rst

       of computational graph.

 As this is the core of the VI process, we were trying to replicate this pattern in TF.
-However, when ``theano.clone`` is called, Theano creates a new part of the graph that can be collected by garbage collector, but TF's graph is add only.
+However, when ``aesara.clone_replace`` is called, Aesara creates a new part of the graph that can be collected by garbage collector, but TF's graph is add only.
 So we should solve the problem of replacing input in a different way.